QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 panel is below optimal production in the original model.

-High optimal production in the original model early on occurs because the firm wants to accumulate inventories quickly in order to push inventories high for later periods.
+High optimal production in the original model early on occurs because the firm wants to accumulate inventories quickly in order to acquire high inventories for use in later periods.

-But how the green line compares to the blue line early on depends on the evolution of the demand shock, as we will see in the second deterministically seasonal demand shock case analyzed below.
+But how the green line compares to the blue line early on depends on the evolution of the demand shock, as we will see in a deterministically seasonal demand shock example to be analyzed below.

-There the original firms optimally accumulate inventories slowly because the next positive demand shock is in the distant future.
+In that example,  the original firm optimally accumulates inventories slowly because the next positive demand shock is in the distant future.

 To make the green-blue model production comparison easier to see, let’s